TWChennai/RecruitX-Frontend/README.md

 $ npm install -g ionic cordova eslint eslint-config-defaults eslint-config-google eslint-plugin-backbone eslint-plugin-html --save-dev
 ```

-Run `$ ionic state restore` from the app's root directory to set up platforms and plugins.
+Run `$ ./build.sh` from the app's root directory to set up platforms and plugins.

-Run `$ ionic add ionic-platform-web-client` to successfully use the app with app-update feature.

 ## To install all the test pre-requisites: